tomoyan/go_bbs_revel/README.md

 app

-    The app directory contains the source code and templates for your application.
+    The app directory contains the source code and templates for this application.

 conf